JakubPruzinec/crash_dump_analysis/README.md

 is it possible, that bad boy should have gotten unlocked and it didnt?
 there are few jumps in "...
 [1]", however they are irrelevant, since every unlocking
 ends up with returning from the function and since we HAVE called locking function it is ovious we didn't unlock
-anything. alright, lets just remember for now, that bad boy got locked here and that was the only thing that happend to him.
+anything. alright, let's just remember for now, that bad boy got locked here and that was the only thing that happend to him.
 there are two possibilities now -> either bad boy commited suicide (locked himself twice in the same process)
 or someone put him to sleep.

-lets check the caller of a caller function
+let's check the caller of a caller function
 ```
      #3 [ffff9a63f949fb78] mutex_lock at ffffffff83110b7f                           <---- target function
      #4 [ffff9a63f949fb90] e1000_release_eeprom at ffffffffc018b51c [e1000]         <---- caller function